mindkeep/discord-ladder-bot/README.md

 - move print functions into the discordbot handlers
 - add more unit tests (the never ending TODO)
 - cancel challenge should not be in the history
+- fix mongoDB writes to be session based and per channel
+- user command to set game name

 ## Planned features